ml-rn/ANN-Guide/book/00-Overview.md

 ## Disadvantages of RNN

-- It's super ineffective (computation time)
+- It's super ineffective (computation time gets longer with more datasets)
 - Each change in dataset vectors needs manual correction of reward function
 - Eventually RNNs will always lead to hacking the reward function
 - Mostly RNNs will end up with a single uber strategy